syncfusion-content/javascript-docs/js/Chart/Chart-Title.md

 {% endhighlight %}

-### title subtitle maximumwidth
+### title subtitle maximum width
-[`Maximumwidth`](../api/ejchart#members:title-subtitle-maximumwidth) of the Subtitle, when the Subtitle exceeds this width, the Subtitle gets trimmed, when enableTrim is true.
+[`Maximum width`](../api/ejchart#members:title-subtitle-maximumwidth) of the Subtitle, when the Subtitle exceeds this width, the Subtitle gets trimmed, when enableTrim is true.

 {% highlight javascript %}